Michael Brockers

-Michael Seth Brockers (born December 21, 1990) is an American football defensive tackle who is a free agent.
-He played college football at LSU.
-He was considered to be one of the best defensive tackle prospects in the 2012 NFL Draft, where he was drafted by the St. Louis Rams in the first round.
+Michael Seth Brockers (born December 21, 1990) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the LSU Tigers.
+He was considered to be one of the best defensive tackle prospects in the 2012 NFL draft, where he was selected by the St. Louis Rams in the first round.

-Early years
+Early life

 Brockers attended Chávez High School in Houston, Texas, where he was a two-sport athlete playing football and competed in track & field.
 During his junior season, he had 59 tackles and 10 sacks.
 As a senior, he led Chávez High School to the first round of the Texas Class 5A state playoffs, where they lost 31–26 to Humble.
 Brockers earned first-team All-region and All-state honors.
 In track & field, Brockers participated in the shot put and the discus.

 Brockers was regarded as a four-star recruit by Rivals.com out of high school, he was rated as the No. 10 strong side defensive end prospect in the nation.
 He accepted a scholarship offer from LSU over other offers from Texas A&M and Texas Tech.

 College career

 Brockers attended Louisiana State University from 2009 to 2011.
 After redshirting his initial year at LSU, Brockers saw action in all 13 games of the 2010 season, as backing up Lazarius Levingston at left defensive tackle.
 He made his first career start against Alabama and picked up four tackles in the win over the Crimson Tide.
 As a sophomore in 2011, he started all 13 games and was third on the team with 9.5 tackles for a loss.
 He earned a second-team All-SEC selection by the Associated Press.

-On January 12, 2012, Brockers announced that he would forgo his remaining two years of eligibility and enter the 2012 NFL Draft.
+On January 12, 2012, Brockers announced that he would forgo his remaining two years of eligibility and enter the 2012 NFL draft.